giellalt/lang-lit/lit.md

-Noun inflection
-The Lithuanian language nouns inflect in cases.

-Proper noun inflection
-The Lithuanian language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-# Symbol affixes

-Adjective inflection
+Nouns
+Nouns in the Lithuanian language are things.

+Numerals
+Numerals in the Lithuanian language are numbers.

+Verbs
+Verbs in the Lithuanian language are actions.

+Prefixes
+Prefixes in the Lithuanian language are bound to beginning of other words.

+Adjectives
-The Lithuanian language adjectives compare.
+Adjectives in the Lithuanian language describe things.

-Verb inflection
-The Lithuanian language verbs inflect in persons.
+Pronouns
+Pronouns in the Lithuanian language are references to things.

 =================================== !